New Hampshire: Law and government

-The governor of New Hampshire, since January 5, 2017, is Chris Sununu (Republican).
-New Hampshire's two U.S. senators are Jeanne Shaheen and Maggie Hassan (both Democrats), both of whom are former governors.
-New Hampshire's two U.S. representatives as of January 2019 are Chris Pappas and Ann McLane Kuster (both Democrats).
+The governor of New Hampshire, since January 9, 2025, is Republican Kelly Ayotte.
+New Hampshire's two U.S. senators are Jeanne Shaheen and Maggie Hassan, both of whom are Democrats and former governors.
+New Hampshire's two U.S. representatives as of January 2025 are Chris Pappas and Maggie Goodlander, both Democrats.

 New Hampshire is an alcoholic beverage control state, and through the State Liquor Commission takes in $100 million from the sale and distribution of liquor.

 New Hampshire is the only state in the U.S. that does not require adults to wear seat belts in their vehicles.
 It is one of three states that have no mandatory helmet law.

 Governing documents

 The New Hampshire State Constitution of 1783 is the supreme law of the state, followed by the New Hampshire Revised Statutes Annotated and the New Hampshire Code of Administrative Rules.
 These are roughly analogous to the federal United States Constitution, United States Code and Code of Federal Regulations respectively.